ibm-z-oss-oda/libtool/README.md

 To install with pip-
 type in terminal:
 ```
-(sudo) pip install auto_pip
+(sudo) pip install libtool
 ```
 if this doesn't work try:
 ```
 pip install --upgrade setuptools wheel
 ```
-if there is still an error please open an issue in [github issues](https://github.com/matan-h/auto_pip/issues).
+if there is still an error please open an issue in [github issues](https://github.com/matan-h/libtool/issues).

 ## Additional options
 Additional options for ini file (also in "info" key):